reflectoring/reflectoring.github.io/content/blog/2022/2022-04-26-introduction-to-retrofit.md

 ````

 ### Adding interceptors
 Interceptors are a part of the OkHttp library that intercepts requests and responses.
-They help add, remove or modify the metadata.
+They help add, remove or modify metadata.
 OkHttp interceptors are of two types
-- **Application Interceptors** (Defined when we handle application requests and responses)
+- **Application Interceptors** - Configured to handle application requests and responses
-- **Network Interceptors** (Defined when we need to handle network focused scenarios)
+- **Network Interceptors** - Configured to handle network focused scenarios
+-
 Let's take a look at some use-cases where interceptors are used:

 #### Basic Authentication
-It is one of the ways in which endpoints are secured.
-In order to successfully make a REST call, we need to provide a valid username and password.
+Basic Authentication is one of the commonly used means to secure endpoints.
+In our example, the REST service is secured.
+For the Retrofit client,
-To apply this authentication mechanism to a Retrofit client, we will create an Interceptor class as shown:
+to make authenticated REST calls, we will create an Interceptor class as shown:
 ````java

 public class BasicAuthInterceptor implements Interceptor {